Heavy Traffic: Production

 While working on Heavy Traffic, Bakshi received a call from Krantz, who questioned him about Harlem Nights.
 Bakshi told Krantz: "I can't talk about that" and hung up.
 The next day, Krantz locked Bakshi out of the studio, reportedly tapping Bakshi's phone because he was wary of his loyalty as an employee.
 After Krantz fired Bakshi, he began to seek a replacement director for Heavy Traffic, calling several directors, including Chuck Jones.
 Arkoff threatened to pull the film's budget unless Krantz rehired Bakshi, who returned a week later.
 During the film's production, Krantz attempted to maintain some level of control by issuing memos to Bakshi and other artists requesting various changes.
 John Sparey remembers being issued a memo asking Sparey to stop posting caricatures of Krantz on the middle of his door.

 Ed Bogas and Ray Shanklin returned to write and perform the film's score, as they had done for Bakshi's previous feature, Fritz the Cat.
 Other music featured in the film included the songs "Twist and Shout", performed by The Isley Brothers, "Take Five", as performed by the Dave Brubeck Quartet, and Chuck Berry's "Maybellene".
 "Scarborough Fair" is used as a recurring musical motif, first heard in the film's opening credits and later reappearing during the end of the film as performed by Sérgio Mendes and Brasil '66.
 Bogas also created several other arrangements of the song that appear throughout the film.
 A soundtrack album was released in 1973.

+Joseph Kaufmann, who played Michael, was killed in a plane crash on September 4th, 1973, less than a month after the film released.
+This would be his final film performance in his lifetime.